-Please note that we require all volunteers who work within the Refuge (Biology & Cabin Maintenance) to complete the following training prior to departure for the field: CPR/First Aid, Bear Awareness, Aviation Safety, and Aviation Water Ditching Safety (full day course which includes a simulated plane crash in the local pool).Additional training is required to handle firearms or motorized boats; this training is not required, but recommended for those who will be on extended projects.We will offer a full selection of these courses beginning May 14-June 1, 2012.
-Opportunities to complete Aviation Water Ditching Safety will be limited to 1 or 2 classes; volunteers who would like to join us in the Refuge are highly advised to contact the Volunteer Coordinator for a schedule and to sign up in advance.
+Please note that we require all volunteers who work within the Refuge (Biology & Cabin Maintenance) to complete the following training prior to departure for the field: CPR/First Aid, Bear Awareness, Aviation Safety, and Aviation Water Ditching Safety (full day course which includes a simulated plane crash in the local pool).Additional training is required to handle firearms or motorized boats; this training is not required, but recommended for those who will be on extended projects.We offer a full selection of these courses in early to mid May.
+Opportunities to complete Aviation Water Ditching Safety will be limited to 1 or 2 classes; volunteers who would like to join us in the Refuge are highly advised to contact us for a schedule and to sign up in advance: firstname.lastname@example.org

 Follow Us Online